-For the Bauer et al.~data set, the fits are performed independently in both the integer and half-integer sectors. \footnote{Attempts to fit both sectors simultaneously resulted in some of the very highest-energy multiplets in the highest descendant level considered not according with our expectations based on the set of parameters that successfully fit the low-energy part of the spectrum.} On the whole, while not perfect, we see that the fits are fairly successful in explaining the 11 splittings between the 12 multiplets in those levels with the 4 parameters available by considering the coefficients of the integrals of the 4 operators up to dimension $\Delta = 6$ in the $SU(2)_1$ theory (see Table \ref{table:operators}).
+For the Bauer et al.~data set, the fits are performed independently in both the integer and half-integer sectors. \footnote{Attempts to fit both sectors simultaneously resulted in some of the very highest-energy multiplets, in the highest descendant level considered, not agreeing with our expectations based on the set of parameters that successfully fit the low-energy part of the spectrum.} On the whole, while not perfect, we see that the fits are fairly successful in explaining the 11 splittings between the 12 multiplets in those levels with the 4 parameters available by considering the coefficients of the integrals of the 4 operators up to dimension $\Delta = 6$ in the $\rm{SU}(2)_1$ theory (see Table \ref{table:operators}).
 In particular, the fits match the relative positioning of the different multiplets within each descendant level of the spectrum.